cranties/escposprinter/readme.md

 ### `void EscPos::characterSet(uint8_t n)`

 Selects an international character set based on the value of `n`.
-See reference for more metails.
+See table below for more metails.

-Example:

 ```
  0 = U.S.A.